vijai-veerapandian/myweather-app/README.md

 ### Prerequisites

-You need to have Node.js and npm installed on your machine.
+You need to have the following installed on your machine:

 - [Node.js](https://nodejs.org/)
 - [npm](https://www.npmjs.com/)